-If your family member does NOT require a TRV then there is nothing you need to do; however, if the family member does require a TRV, you can assist them with their TRV application by providing them with the following documents.
+If the family member requires a TRV, you can assist them with their TRV application by providing them with the following documents.
 They can then upload the documents to their application:

 Although an immigration specialist (lawyer, consultant) can advise, represent and act on your behalf if you authorize them to, you are under no obligation to do so in order to submit a temporary or permanent residency application.
 It really is a personal choice.
 Should you decide to be represented, note that not all representatives are knowledgeable about student-specific issues.
 Consequently, before authorizing someone to represent you make sure to inquire on the following factors: